 Clarence joined Watsi on March 12th, 2013.
-Three years ago, Clarence became the 2771st member to automatically support a new Watsi patient every month.
-Since then, 3,655 more people have become monthly donors!
-Clarence's most recent donation traveled 8,800 miles to support Samphors, a business woman from Cambodia, to fund myringoplasty surgery to restore her hearing.
+Four years ago, Clarence joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Clarence's most recent donation traveled 8,800 miles to support Em, an 18-year-old student from Cambodia, to fund contracture release surgery.

 Samphors is a 27 years business woman from Cambodia.
 She and her husband have been married for four years and have one son.
 They work together on their business, selling drinks, and take turns looking after their son.
 Samphors likes riding her bike, cooking for her family, and tailoring fun outfits for her son.
 In 2018, Samphors had an ear infection.
 This infection caused the tympanic membrane, or the ear drum, in her left ear to perforate.
 For this reason, Samphors experiences hearing loss, tinnitus, discharge, and constant mild pain.
 She cannot communicate clearly with others, and must take time to clean the discharge every other day.
 Samphors traveled to our medical partner's care center to receive treatment.
 On August 6th, she will undergo a myringoplasty procedure in her left ear.
 During this procedure, surgeons will close the perforation.
 Our medical partner, Children's Surgical Centre, is requesting $464 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 Samphors shared, "I hope that after this surgery I can stop spending money on medicines and get rid of my ear pain and discharge, so I can live comfortably with my family and enjoy life."